The Seven Summits are defined as the highest mountain peaks of each of the seven continents.

 Standing in at 18,512 feet (5642 meters), Mount Elbrus is the highest mountain in Europe.
 It lies in the Caucasus mountain range in Southern Russia, near the border with Georgia.
 The first ascent of the summit took place in July 1874 by an English climber, Crauford Grove, and a Swiss guide, Peter Knubel.
 Mark made his ascent via the South Route, personally dedicating the summit to SOS Children’s Villages Russia.

 Standing in at 22,829 feet (6962 meters), Aconcagua is the highest mountain on the South American continent and the highest outside of the Himalayas.
 It sits within Argentina near the border with Chile.
 Even though there are many non-technical routes to its summit, Aconcagua’s sheer scale, and bad weather can account for many problems while climbing.
 The first recorded summit in modern history was in 1897, by Swiss climber Matthias Zurbriggen.
 Mark made his ascent via the Polish Glacier Traverse Route, personally dedicating the summit to Quinta Betel.

 Mount Kilimanjaro (Completed October 28th, 2017)

 Standing in at 16,023 feet (4884 meters), Carstensz Pyramid is the only technical “rock” climbing of all the Seven Summits.
 Carstensz Pyramid sits in Irian Jaya which comprises the western side of the island of New Guinea located in Indonesia.
-The bare, rocky and near-vertical slopes of Carstensz Pyramid rise above the lush jungle environment that cans start off extremely hot and humid.
-One way to go is the Sugapa route that traverses rugged jungles, forests and alpine terrain for almost 80 km.
+The bare, rocky, and near-vertical slopes of the Carstensz Pyramid rise above the lush jungle environment that can start off extremely hot and humid.
+One way to go is the Sugapa route which traverses rugged jungles, forests, and alpine terrain for almost 80 km.
 Patrick Morrow was the first person to finish the Seven Summits with the Carstensz variation.